-Understanding Component Shortages (and How to Survive Them)
+Understanding Component and Parts Shortages (and How to Survive Them)

 Throughout 2019, market dynamics actually improved steadily as the investment plans made by suppliers increased their capacity and correlative output.
 We also saw original equipment manufacturers (OEMs) execute new multi-source strategies in order to reduce supply risk.